Large AI Model-Based Semantic Communications: Open Issues and Future Directions

 \subsection{Privacy and Security}

-Large AI models can capture sensitive information during training or infer sensitive details from the data they process.
+LAMs can capture sensitive information during training or infer sensitive details from the data they process.
 Integrating these models into communication systems raises concerns about privacy and security.
-Ethical considerations regarding issues like consent and responsible use become even more critical.
-Proper safeguards and mechanisms need to be implemented to protect user data and prevent unauthorized access to the models or the information they handle.
+Ethical considerations regarding issues like consent and responsible use become critical in SC.
+One future research direction could be applying federal learning to perform the fine-tuning of LAMs and SC systems, as well as using differential privacy, homomorphic encryption, and other technologies during the parameter or information exchange process.